The JKU's Milestones.

 Student enrollment at the JKU exceeds 20,000, making the JKU Austria's sixth largest university.

-The JKU establishes the Linz Institute of Technology (LIT).
+The Linz Institute of Technology (LIT) opens its doors at the JKU.
 The Linz Institute of Technology, or LIT for short, pools the JKU's deep-rooted heritage of the art of engineering with expertise in other research areas in an effort keep with long-standing traditions yet move toward the future.

 2016

-Founded in 2016, the Linz School of Education (SoE) pools the JKU's commitment to pedagogical education across faculties, particularly in the fields of educational research and didactics in mathematics, computer science, and life sciences (STEM - Science, Technology, Engineering, Mathematics).
-The JKU's program is modern and interdisciplinary, focused on training tomorrow's educators.
+Established in 2016, the Linz School of Education (SoE) pools the JKU's commitment to pedagogical education across faculties, particularly in the fields of educational research and didactics in mathematics, computer science, and life sciences (STEM - Science, Technology, Engineering, Mathematics).
+The JKU's program is modern and interdisciplinary, focused on educating tomorrow's teachers.

 2019